 Innovation in RETs will be a critical component of a clean energy transition.
 Auctions are the main instrument to support renewable electricity deployment, both in the EU and worldwide.
 Deployment policies such as auctions may have an indirect contribution to the energy transition (supporting technological innovation in RETs) in addition to the direct one (supporting their deployment).
 However, the analysis of the innovation effects of auctions has not received attention in the literature.
 This paper covers this gap in the literature.
 It tries to answer the research questions: Do auctions promote innovation in RETs?
-Do auctions promote innovation more than other deployment-support instruments?
-Although there is an abundant research on the impact of FIT/FIPs on technological innovation, the literature on the innovation impacts of auctions is tiny.
-This issue has both an academic and policy relevance.
-First, innovation is a critical element of the energy transition.
-Second, the innovation literatura stresses the relevance of both supply-push and demand-pull for innovation in RETs.
-Third, auctions are the deployment instrument of choice everywhere.
+Do they promote innovation more than other deployment-support instruments?
+This issue has both an academic and policy relevance since innovation is a critical element of the energy transition and auctions are the deployment instrument of choice everywhere.
 Therefore, the demand-pull effects of renewable energy auctions on RET innovation are worth analyzing.

-The results of the econometric analysis suggest that the hypothesis that "the incentive to innovate in RETs provided by auctions is weak" cannot be rejected.
-In addition, the hypothesis that "the incentive provided for innovation by auction is lower than with alternative deployment support instruments and, particularly, administratively-set feed-in tariffs and premiums" can also not be rejected.
+The results of the econometric analysis suggest that the incentive to innovate in RETs provided by auctions is weak.
+In addition, the incentive provided for innovation by auction is lower than with alternative deployment support instruments and, particularly, administratively-set feed-in tariffs and premiums.
 The policy implications of these results are not trivial.
 It is obvious that auctions should not primarily be judged for their capacity to encourage innovation, but effective and cost-efficient deployment of renewable energy technologies.
 However, if, as suggested by the innovation economics literature, policy-induced innovation requires a combination of supply-push and demand-pull instruments and the demand-pull influence is not present with the most widespread deployment instrument (auctions), then innovation processes may suffer, i.e., they may be slower or incomplete.